Solar Neutrino Observables Sensitive to Matter Effects: Introduction

 Nevertheless, we believe that further test of the MSW theory is worth pursuing.
-First of all, it is testing the charged current (CC) contribution to the index of refraction of neutrinos of the Standard Model, which could not be tested anywhere else.
-Furthermore, in solar neutrinos, the transition from low to high energy behaviors mentioned above has not been clearly seen in a single experiment in a solar model independent manner.
-The Borexino and KamLAND experiments tried to fill the gap by observing $^8$B neutrinos at relatively low energies \cite{Borexino-8B,KamLAND-8B}.
-SNO made an attempt to lower the threshold energy to 3.5 MeV \cite{SNO-lowE,SNO-I-II-III} and the similar challenge is being undertaken by the Super-Kamiokande (SK) group \cite{SK-DN}.
-Obviously, it is of interest to know to what extent these measurements make the test of the MSW theory stringent.
-Furthermore, the MSW theory is usually assumed to disentangle the genuine effect of CP phase $\delta$ from the matter effect in future experiments to determine $\delta$ and the mass hierarchy.
-Therefore, to prove the MSW theory to the accuracy required by such measurement is highly desirable to make these measurement robust.
-This reasoning has been spelled out in \cite{mina-venice07}.
+First of all, it is testing the charged current (CC) contribution to the index of refraction of neutrinos of the Standard Model (SM), which could not be tested anywhere else.
+Furthermore, in analyses of future experiments to determine $\delta$ and the mass hierarchy, the MSW theory is usually assumed to disentangle the genuine effect of CP phase $\delta$ from the matter effect.
+Therefore, to prove it to the accuracy required by measurement of $\delta$ is highly desirable to make discovery of CP violation robust in such experiments that could have matter effect contamination.
+This reasoning was spelled out in \cite{mina-venice07}.
+Since the survival probability $P_{ee}$ does not depend on $\delta$ solar neutrinos provide with us a clean environment for testing the theory of neutrino propagation in matter.